Dory Funk Jr.: Personal life and death

 Funk married his first wife, Jimmie, on June 8, 1960.
-Together, they have three children: Dory III, Adam Dirk, and Penny.
-They also have five grandchildren.
-They later separated and were officially divorced on July 6, 1983.
-Dory III went into medicine and now practices out of Colorado.
-Funk's grandson Dory IV is now training to be a wrestler under him.
-In 1980, Funk met his second and current wife, Marti; the couple married in 1989.
-They have two children.
+Together, they had three children: Dory III, Adam Dirk, and Penny, and five grandchildren.
+Dory III went on to practice medicine in Colorado, and Funk's grandson Dory IV trained as a wrestler under him.
+The couple later separated and divorced on July 6, 1983.
+In 1980, Funk met his second wife, Marti; the couple married in 1989 and had two children together.

-Funk is the coach of the Funking Conservatory Professional Wrestling School in Ocala, Florida and teaches the Dory Funk Method of Professional Wrestling.
-It had a branch affiliated with the World Wrestling Federation called the "Funkin' Dojo.
-His students included Jeff Hardy, Matt Hardy, Christian Cage, Lita, Kurt Angle, Mansoor, Mickie James, Adam Copeland, Ted DiBiase, and Test.
-His wife Marti runs BANG TV in which Dory's matches are featured.
+Funk coached at the Funking Conservatory Professional Wrestling School in Ocala, Florida, teaching what he called the Dory Funk Method of Professional Wrestling; a branch affiliated with the World Wrestling Federation was known as the "Funkin' Dojo".
+His wife Marti ran BANG TV, which featured many of Funk's matches.